Harshwin/Speech-enhancement-DNN/README.md

 Unlike most standard postfiltering techniques, a feedforward deep neural network allows for nonlinear smoothing and preserves the sharpness of formant peaks.
-Validations using a HMM-based TTS system for English and Kannada show an improvement in the PESQ scores.
+Validations using a HMM-based TTS system for English and other Indian Languages show an improvement in the PESQ scores.